 Keep in mind an educated reader who may not be in fisheries but is interested in why anyone should care about this or could, for example, be interested in surveying say caribou or songbirds or something outside of fisheries but where many of the motivation and concepts may be similar and they are doing a more general literature search before designing their own survey.

 Thank you for thinking beyond a fisheries biologist audience, as this is the audience we have been targeting from the onset.
-In hindsight we see that this could be short-sighted so we have modified our introduction, as suggested, to pitch the concept to a broader audience.
-The reason we did not think beyond fisheries biologist is because they tend to have access to age-based data while others (e.g. seabird and caribou biologists) do not.
-Alas, there are probably exceptions to our perceptions; if nothing else, the general framework we present may be useful to adapt to other marine or terrestrial situations.
+In hindsight we see that was short-sighted so we have modified our introduction, as suggested, to pitch the concept to a broader audience.
+The reason we did not think beyond fisheries biology is because we tend to have access to extensive age-based data while others (e.g. songbird and caribou biologists) do not.
+However, there are certainly other marine or terrestrial situations that could use our approach, the general framework we now present should be useful to adapt our work to systems we have not even considered.

+Specifically, we have added an additional paragraph at the start of the paper discussing the importance of good survey design at a very general level.
+We also have removed references to fish and fisheries from some places in the abstract, to show our work can easily be generalized to other systems.

 Methods: